-The state of New York has unique divorce laws for people who wish to terminate their marriage.
+The divorce laws in New York are unique for the people who wish to terminate their marriage.

-Residency Requirements: In order to file for a divorce in New York, you or your spouse must meet the strict residency requirements.
+Residency Requirements: When filing for divorce in New York, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

 Required residence of parties.
 An action to annul a marriage, or to declare the nullity of a void marriage, or for divorce or separation may be maintained only when: